 Parameter Description Setting range Default Menu path

 CT Winding Side Measuring values will be used from this winding side W1, W1 [Protection Para

 W2 /Global Prot Para

-$\bigcirc$ /I-Prot
+/I-Prot

 /ThR]

-ExBlo1 External blocking of the module, if blocking is activated 1n, Assignment [Protection Para
+ExBlo1 External blocking of the module, if blocking is activated 1n, Assignment -,- [Protection Para

 (allowed) within a parameter set and if the state of the assigned signal is true.
 List /Global Prot Para

-$\checkmark$ /I-Prot
+assigned signal is due. /I-Prot

 /ThR]

-ExBlo2 External blocking of the module, if blocking is activated 1n, Assignment [Protection Para
+ExBlo2 External blocking of the module, if blocking is activated 1n, Assignment -,- [Protection Para

 (allowed) within a parameter set and if the state of the assigned signal is true.
 List /Global Prot Para

-$\mathbf{k}$ /I-Prot
+assigned signal is due. /I-Prot

 /ThR]

-ExBlo TripCmd External blocking of the Trip Command of the 1n, Assignment [Protection Para
+ExBlo TripCmd External blocking of the Trip Command of the 1n, Assignment -,- [Protection Para

-module/the stage, if blocking is activated (allowed) within a parameter set and if the state of the assigned List /Global Prot Para
+module/the stage, if blocking is activated (allowed) within a parameter set and if the state of the assigned signal is true.
+List /Global Prot Para

-signal is true. /I-Prot
+/I-Prot

 /ThR]